Senate panel approves resolution on Syria military strikes

 Five Republicans and two of Obama's fellow Democrats - Chris Murphy and Tom Udall - voted against the resolution.
 Democrat Ed Markey voted "present," saying in a statement that he is still undecided.

 The full Democratic-controlled Senate is expected to vote on the resolution next week.
 The Republican-controlled House of Representatives also must approve it.
-Both votes are expected to be close, as scores of lawmakers in both parties have yet to stake out a public position other than to say they are looking for more answers.
+The fate of the resolution in Congress is uncertain as scores of lawmakers in both parties have yet to stake out a public position other than to say they are looking for more answers.

-"If we don't take a stand here today, I guarantee you, we are more likely to face far greater risks to our security and a far greater likelihood of conflict that demands our action in the future," Secretary of State John Kerry told the House Foreign Affairs Committee on Wednesday.
+"If we don't take a stand here today, I guarantee you, we are more likely to face far greater risks to our security and a far greater likelihood of conflict that demands our action in the future," Secretary of State John Kerry told the House Foreign Affairs Committee at a separate meeting on Wednesday.

 "Assad will read our silence, our unwillingness to act, as a signal that he can use his weapons with impunity," Kerry said.

-In the Senate committee, Murphy said he rejected the resolution because he was concerned a strike could make the situation worse in Syria and he feared the possibility of a prolonged U.S. commitment.
+Murphy said he opposed the resolution because he was concerned a strike could make the situation worse in Syria and he feared the possibility of a prolonged U.S. commitment.

 "I oppose it not because I don't gag every time that I look at those photos of young children who have been killed by Assad in his lethal attacks.
 It's simply because I have deep concerns about the limits of American power," Murphy said.

-Senate leaders are unsure if Obama can win the 60 votes needed to overcome possible Republican procedural roadblocks.
-In the 435-member House, a senior Republican aide predicted most of the 50 or so Republicans backed by the conservative Tea Party movement and a number of Democratic liberals will join forces to vote no, leaving the outcome in doubt.

-More closed-door briefings are planned for lawmakers in the House and Senate on Thursday as the administration continues to build the case for the use of military force.

-The Senate committee vote came after the panel's leaders - Democratic Chairman Robert Menendez and senior Republican Bob Corker - crafted a compromise to meet concerns that Obama's proposed resolution was too open-ended.
+The committee vote came after the two committee leaders - Democratic Chairman Robert Menendez and senior Republican Bob Corker - crafted a compromise to meet concerns that Obama's proposed resolution was too open-ended.

 Republican John McCain, a proponent of strong action in Syria, objected to the more narrow compromise.
 The committee adopted his amendments spelling out the policy goals of degrading Assad's ability to use chemical weapons and increasing the military capability of rebel forces.